rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 The biggest prerequisite for the implementers was knowledge about what to avoid.

 Besides some common sense FP, what else can we do to control extraneous load?
 Things are about to get more tricky.
-Just a moment ago, I wanted you to think about your program as a collection of many small pieces (e.g. statements).
-This is a terrible way to comprehend a program!
-There is just too much extraneous load at this level (I will discuss this more in [Bugs](#bugs-and-metacognition) section).
-Abstractions are needed.
-I call code without adequate abstraction a _brute force_. _Brute force code_ has many heterogeneous, idiosyncratic pieces.
 Human cognitive load is limited but we can do abstract reasoning.
 It is simpler for us to deal with a few generalized abstractions than with a multiplicity of concretes[^concrete].
 And, as we know, abstractions are a better use of our working memory _chunk_ space.
-_To clarify, in this argument applying cognitive load theory to programming does not translate to "imperative is complex", rather it translates to "too much of imperative in one place (logically coupled) is complex"._
+This suggests exploring the space of programming abstractions.
 Unfortunately, programming abstractions are nontrivial.
 That makes them hard to learn, but what is worse is that developers and language designers sometimes (if not often) mess them up.
-I will provide evidence for this in [Extraneous nature of abstraction](#extraneous-nature-of-abstraction).
+Instead of decreasing, this increases (or even explodes) the cognitive load.
+We will explore this topic in [Extraneous nature of abstraction](#extraneous-nature-of-abstraction).

 [^concrete]: As a side note, concrete thinking is not always bad.
 An interesting article on this in a broader context: [_add_blank_target Concrete Thinking: Building Block, Stumbling Block, or Both?](https://www.healthline.com/health/concrete-thinking).

 Types are, obviously, an important tool in controlling cognitive load.
 Types _offload_ many code verification tasks from the developer.
 This is significant, developers can ignore a potentially high extraneous load of a program by trusting its type.
-As I already mentioned, types are an _instructional material_, a blueprint.
+As I already mentioned, types can be an _instructional material_, a blueprint.
 Using a type checker can, in itself, be an interactive learning process (e.g. using REPL to ask type questions about the code).
 However, types are subject to similar limitations as abstractions: a learning curve, PL limitations, correctness issues (only, we call it _soundness_ if types are involved).